 Continue reading ““High-end” picnic in Tivat.”

-It happens to all of us, those awesome plans made over a glass of wine.
-Some of them materialize and others are just all talk and never materialize.
+It happens to all of us, those awesome master plans made over a glass of wine.
+Some of them materialize, while others are just all talk and never really go anywhere.

 The first day we arrived in Kotor we went for a walk around the old town.
 We noticed a sign and it grabbed our attention.